 In this day of economic uncertainty, many of us long for being self sufficient with our food supply.
 Alongside this goes the wish to eat cleaner, without the chemical additives and pesticides.
 This is where homesteading comes into play.

-Homesteading is a being self-reliant and being self sufficient mindset.
+Homesteading is about being self-reliant and having a self sufficient mindset.

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.